 In 2021 Wycombe Abbey's Carrington Award won the Creativity Award at the TES Independent School Awards.
-The Carrington Award was developed with the principle that our role extends to ensuring that you are prepared for the many challenges that you will face in your personal and professional adult lives.
-It aims to develop your abilities and knowledge in the following
+The Carrington Award was developed with the principle that our role extends to preparing you for the many challenges that you will face in your personal and professional adult lives.
+It aims to develop your abilities and knowledge in the following areas:

-- Study skills for lifelong learning
+- Study skills for lifelong learning.

-- Leadership in theory and practice
+- Leadership in theory and practice.

-- Critical analysis and argument
+- · Critical analysis and argument.

-- Applying for internships and graduate jobs
+- Applying for internships and graduate jobs.

-- Preparation for Higher Education
+- Preparation for higher education.

-- Personal wellbeing and self-development
+- Personal wellbeing and self-development.

 Throughout the Lower Sixth you will receive four periods a week of teaching for the Carrington Award.
-Half of these will be in small seminars, the first term will cover taught sessions on Carrington skills and the next two terms will focus on university preparation in faculties.
-Every week the whole year group will have a session that will mostly be talks from Wycombe teachers and external speakers on a wide variety of topics.
-Recent speakers contributing to the Carrington programme have included climate scientist and record-breaking explorer Felicity Aston MBE, body image and mental health campaigner Natasha Devon, and pioneering sailor and leadership coach Vicky Ellis.
-Throughout the year you will be given support to complete an EPQ (Extended Project Qualification) or a UPP (University Preparation Project).
+One double lesson per week will focus on preparing you for university style learning by teaching you the skills required to undertake an EPQ or UPP, and then enabling you to take a variety of University Preparation courses taught by specialists in different faculties.
+For the other double period each week the whole year group will have a session that will normally be a talk from Wycombe Abbey teachers or an external speaker on a wide variety of topics.
+Recent speakers contributing to the Carrington Award have included climate scientist and recordbreaking explorer Felicity Aston MBE, body image and mental health campaigner Natasha Devon, and pioneering sailor and leadership coach Vicky Ellis.

-In the Upper Sixth you will have one double period a week and will have the option to choose an Elective course that appeals to you.
-Choices may include; 'An Introduction to Philosophy', 'Upcycling Workshops', 'Short Story Writing, and 'Science Matters'.
-You will then have a whole year group session with various talks and activities.
+In the Upper Sixth you will have one double period a week where you will have the option to choose three Elective courses that appeal to you.
+Previous options have included 'An Introduction to Philosophy', 'Upcycling Workshops', 'Short Story Writing, and 'Mathematical Programming'.
+You will also have a whole year group session with various talks and activities, sometimes alongside the Lower Sixth.

-The Carrington Award will be enhanced by several immersive educational experiences, which will allow you to practise the skills you have learned in a practical, professional and reflective environment.
+The Carrington Award will be enhanced by several immersive educational experiences, throughout the Sixth Form.